fbpx

 The formats for visual searches could include a photo that shoppers have taken while browsing the aisles or racks of a physical store or a screenshot they’ve taken from a website, among others.
 Once they’ve done so, the experience is much like that of a traditional Google search, where they see similar items to whatever appears in the image and links back to the source of the content.

-Launching a successful visual search eCommerce strategy
+Launching a visual search eCommerce strategy

 Though your use of visual search will depend in part on the products you’re selling and the needs of your customer base, the following steps are a great way to get started: